samsquire/platform-up/README.md

 vagrant init bionic
 ```

-You need to add the following to the genereated Vagrantfile.
+You need to add the following to the generated Vagrantfile.

 ```
   config.ssh.insert_key = false